sitemn/excel_translator_deepseek/README.md

-# Excel Translator App with DeepSeek
+# Excel Translator App Using DeepSeek And Deepl with Google Sheets Export

+This app is a GUI-based tool built with Python and Tkinter that allows you to:
-A simple desktop GUI application to translate Chinese content in Excel files into English using DeepL and DeepSeek APIs.
+- 📥 Translate columns in an Excel file from Chinese to English using **DeepL** and **DeepSeek** APIs.
+- 📤 Write the translated data to specific worksheets in a Google Sheets document using address-based matching.
+- 📁 Export unmatched rows (with no corresponding worksheet) to a separate Excel file and view them in a popup.

 ## 🖥 Features
+✅ Translate Excel files using:
+- **DeepL API** for columns like `Product`, `Model_Requirements`, `Scene`, `Pets_Kids`
+- **DeepSeek API** for `Shooting_Requirements` (combined from `Comments` + `Requirements`)
 - Select any `.xlsx` Excel file
 - Enter DeepL and DeepSeek API keys (masked input)
 - Set number of parallel threads for DeepSeek translation
 - View real-time logs in a scrollable window
 - Export translated Excel with `_translated.xlsx` suffix

+✅ Google Sheets integration:
+- Use the `Address` number to match the correct worksheet tab
+- Append translated data to the matched worksheet
+- Save unmatched rows to `unmatched_rows.xlsx`
+- View unmatched rows in a GUI window for review

 ## ⚙️ Setup Instructions

 ### 1. Install Dependencies

 Make sure you have Python 3.8+ installed.
-Then run:

 Install required packages: